microsoft/ai.ed/ai-compile/PyMacer/README.md

 # PyMACER README

-PyMACER is the python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.] (https://github.com/purushottamkar/macer).
+PyMACER is the python adaptation of [MACER: A Modular Framework for Accelerated Compilation Error Repair.](https://github.com/purushottamkar/macer).
 It is an active project in its early stages.